This post may contain affiliate links. Please read our disclosure policy.

 • Cheddar cheese – the cheese you buy really impacts the flavor of this soup!
 I can’t emphasize this enough.
 Buy a good quality sharp/old cheddar and grate it yourself.

-• Cayenne – it’s optional but highly recommended to give depth of flavor.
-This amount won’t make this soup spicy, and it just gives it more dimension.
+• Cayenne – it’s optional but highly recommended to give depth of flavor

 ingredients in small bowls on a marble counter for broccoli cheddar soup

 • I cut the broccoli into fairly small bite-size florets.
 They cook faster and are easier to eat this way.
-I recommend buying about a pound of broccoli, especially if it has a large stem, because by the time you cut it into florets, you’ll end up with the 3 cups (about 1/2 pound) of florets.
+One pound of broccoli should easily yield 3 cups when cut into florets.
 Don’t worry about being too exact here.

 • I suggest grating your own cheese vs. buying the bagged pre-grated kind.
 It can have some issues melting and just isn’t as good.
 I use this cheese grater.
 It’s so much faster than my old box grater!